DimiKog/proof-of-escape/frontend/README.md

 At the bottom of the page, you’ll find a keccak256 hash generator.

 Use it to:
-- Test how input formatting affects the hash
-- Confirm your answer hash before submitting
+- Type your answer (e.g., `blockchain`)
+- Convert it to a hash
+- Copy and paste the hash into the quiz submission form
 - Learn how Solidity’s keccak256 behaves

 ---